rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

     server deletions take longer than virtual server deletions.
     This process typically takes a few minutes.

-### Using OnMetal
+### Configure OnMetal flash drives

-The flash cards that are included with the OnMetal I/O flavor are unformatted.
+The flash drives that are included with the OnMetal I/O flavor are unformatted.
 You can combine them in a redundant array of independent disks (RAID) and format them in any way that you want.
 For more information, see [Configure flash drives in High I/O instances as Data